teamputtygen/hn-docs/docs/researcher/docker-compose.rst

     web_1    |  * Debugger is active!
     web_1    |  * Debugger PIN: 241-972-540

-Note that instead of using ``localhost`` or ``0.0.0.0``, you will need to use the **IP address of the virtual machine** (with the 5000 port!) from your remote browser.
+.. note:: Instead of using ``localhost`` or ``0.0.0.0``, you will need to use the **IP address of the virtual machine** (with the 5000 port!) from your remote browser.
 If everything worked correctly, you should see a message like "Hello World!
 I have been seen 2 times.".

 From here you might want to look at the entries :ref:`docker-swarm` or :ref:`kubernetes-cluster`.